dishakamale/robotics/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
 I am a Ph.D. student at Lehigh University advised by [Prof. Cristian-Ioan Vasile](https://engineering.lehigh.edu/faculty/cristian-ioan-vasile).
-I am highly interested in perception-aware planning and control for autonomous robots with safety and correctness guarantees.
+I am interested in perception-aware planning and control with user preferences for autonomous robots with safety and correctness guarantees.

 Before embarking on my journey at Lehigh, I was a visiting research intern at the [Intelligent Manipulation Lab](https://intmanlab.com/index.html), University of Lincoln, UK where I got the opportunity to work on planning and control for human-robot shared manipulation.

-*My research vision centers on developing intelligent robotic systems for complex, safety-critical applications with an emphasis on informed decision-making.*
+*My research vision centers on developing the theoretical foundations and practical implementations of intelligent robotic systems for complex, safety-critical applications with an emphasis on informed decision-making.*

 [Here](https://dishakamale.github.io/robotics/uploads/resume.pdf) is my professional summary.
 {style="text-align: justify;"}